100DaysOfCloud/CloudProjects/projects/cloud-native/k8s-mindfulness-service.md

-# Kuberenetes Mindfulness Service
+# Kubernetes Mindfulness Service

 ## Technical Goal

-The goal of this project is to demostrate you can deploy a simple production web-application to Kuberenetes to a managed service provider utilizing common Kubernetes commonponents and third-party services.
+This project aims to demonstrate you can deploy a simple production web application to Kubernetes to a managed service provider utilizing standard Kubernetes components and third-party services.

 ## Scenario

-A non-profit organization has recieved government funding to levegave cloud-native services for building public services accessible online.
+A non-profit organization has received government funding to leverage cloud-native services for building public services accessible online.
 The org has hired you as their (only) Cloud-Native/Kubernetes Engineer.

 ### Feature Requirements

-The mindfuless app is accessible via any web browser.
+The mindfulness app is accessible via any web browser.
-The mindfuless app consists of a single page that disable a breathing excercise that the user can perform.
+The mindfulness app consists of a single page that displays a breathing exercise that the user can perform.

 eg. two deep breaths, one short breath